angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 authors: Doishy
 banner: EF
 kind: REPORT
+tags: [LEGACY, DDEFT]
-title: The World's End - An Experimental Frenzy
+title: "The World's End: An Experimental Frenzy"
 ---

 Well it has been awhile.
 Apologies for the silence however unlike d8dk32, the